k8af/fvtt-buster-Dockerfile/README.md

 * Install docker and docker-ce.
 * Download Dockerfile
 * Create docker image
-* Run docker container
+* Run docker container in detached. volumes and ports
-* Start docker container
 * Login to your created container and start Foundry VTT as user foundry
 * Check some firewall rules